Your browser does not support the running script, you cannot get a perfect browsing

 A visit to the Huangguoshu Waterfall will take your breath away—it's one of the largest in Asia and home to the Monkey King from Journey to the West.
 The Libo Small Seven Arches, a beautiful spot with clear rivers and stunning karst landscapes, is a must for nature lovers.

-Don’t miss one of China's must-see ancient towns!
+Don't miss one of China's must-see old towns - Zhenyuan Ancient Town!

 Imagine walking through the Zhenyuan Ancient Town, with its 2000-year-old bridges and tranquil river views.
 Interact with the Miao ethnic people in the villages, where you can learn about their fascinating traditions.